Skip to content

 7) Use wordless picture books

-There are tons of fantastic wordless picture books out there that are perfect to encourage oral storytelling.
+There are tons of fantastic wordless picture books out there that are perfect for encouraging oral storytelling.
 Use the pictures to tell the story and encourage your children to get involved too.
-Describe the setting and the characters, and make up what you think the characters are saying.
+Describe the setting and the characters, and makeup what you think the characters are saying.
 Do they agree with your version of what is happening?
 Can they come up with their own version?

 Some great examples of wordless picture books include: